Ryan F. Kelley

 • Chair, Maine State Bar Association Consumer & Financial Institution Law Section

-• Communications Co-Chair, Boston Bar Association Bankruptcy Section Steering Committee
+• New Lawyers Co-chair, Boston Bar Association Bankruptcy Section Steering Committee

 • One of approximately 40 attorneys nationally selected to participate in the 2016 Next Generation Program of the National Conference of Bankruptcy Judges (NCBJ)